EconModels/MacroGrowth/README.txt

 This GitHub repository contains files and R analyses for an Energy Economics paper focusing on the best way to incorporate energy into economic growth models.

+This article for Energy Economics is being prepared in RStudio with Elsevier's elsarticle templates using knitr.

 --Matthew Kuperus Heun, 2013-01-18